invisibleroads/invisibleroads-tutorials/dance-salsa.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - His right hand tosses her right hand to his left.
 - His right hand pulls her extended left forearm to signal an :ref:`Inside turn` as he steps out of her way to his right.

+.. _Ventana inside turn:

+Ventana inside turn
+^^^^^^^^^^^^^^^^^^^
+- His right hand is connected to her right hand
+- He creates a ventana with his connected right arm so that his right palm faces up and frames her face so that his right arm is the left border and her right arm is the right border and the two are looking at each other through the frame
+- His right hand releases her right hand in a hairbrush behind her head
+- His right hand rests on her right shoulder
+- On his forward step, his right hand pushes and pulls her shoulder to signal an :ref:`Inside turn` as he steps to his left to get out of her way

 .. _Guapea, woman right turn: